Back to all articles

 Are fixed annuities fee-free?

-Fixed annuities don’t charge annual fees, so some consider them fee-free.
+Fixed annuities typically don’t charge annual fees, so some consider them fee-free.
 But the insurance company still earns a “spread cost,” which is built into the credited interest rate.
 This cost comes out before interest is added to your account.
 It’s not a line-item charge, so you never see it deducted directly.

 Fixed annuities can incur penalties for withdrawals during the surrender period.
 Your contract will clearly state the terms of this potential cost.